quard8/php-memcache/README.md

 Fork of official php memcache extension for supporting twemproxy

+In this for I removed extra parameter for "delete" command.
+See https://github.com/twitter/twemproxy/issues/23 for details.

 memcached module for PHP
 ------------------------
 This module requires zlib library, used for on-the-fly data (de)compression.